| Duration: | 15 Day(s) - 14 Night(s) |

 Day 7: Ranohira – Beza

-After breakfast, we drive along a straight road, where the landscape is composed of dry and spiny forests, baobab trees, and some proudly decorated Mahafaly tombs.
-We arrive in Andranovory and then begin the track to the National Park of Beza, which protects significant areas of spiny and gallery forest, and provides a habitat for ringtail lemurs, tortoises, birds, and sifakas.
+After breakfast, drive along a straight road through landscapes of dry spiny forest, baobabs, and decorated Mahafaly tombs.
+Reach Andranovory and continue on the track to Beza National Park, which protects important areas of spiny and gallery forest and shelters ring-tailed lemurs, tortoises, birds, and sifakas.
 [B]

 Day 8: Beza – Beheloka